icza/sc2gears/README.md

 The complete source code of Sc2gears is more than a hundred thousands lines of code.
 Enjoy :)

+(The Github project counts 183,000 lines.
+And this is without development history, just  the snapshot of the current state of the project.)

 ## Directory Structure

 [directory-info.html](https://github.com/icza/sc2gears/blob/master/directory-info.html) in the root explains / details the main folders / files: